AUXTNT/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is my readme file on shell redirections
+this is my file on shell redirections